Biosketches

 NIH Disclosures - Stanford Guidance

-The NIH had planned on implementing the Common Forms (Biosketch and Current and Pending (Other) Support) for all applications and RPPRs submitted on or after May 25, 2025.
-Applicants/Recipients would be required to use Science Experts Network Curriculum Vitae (SciENcv) for completing and certifying the Common Forms (NOT-OD-24-163).
-Upon implementation, the NIH also will require all Senior/Key Personnel to link their ORCID ID into SciENcv to complete Common Forms and the NIH Biographical Sketch Supplement* to produce digitally certified PDFs for use in application submission.
+With Commons forms implementation, the NIH requires all Senior/Key Personnel to link their ORCID iD into SciENcv to complete Common Forms and the NIH Biographical Sketch Supplement* to produce digitally certified PDFs for use in application submission.

 - Significant Biosketch Changes: